Book This Trip

 The adventure of Renjola Pass Trek via Gokyo Lake begins with a scenic flight from Kathmandu to Lukla, followed by a trek to Phakding.
 The following day's journey takes you to Namche Bazaar, the bustling heart of the Everest region, offering accommodations and trekking necessities.
 It's an ideal resting point, providing opportunities to either hike to the Everest viewpoint or visit the Khumjung Khunde village, renowned for its hospital, school, and monastery rumored to house a mysterious YETI SKULL.
 At an altitude of 3440m, Namche aids in acclimatization for further ascents to 3860m.
 Spend your days exploring the vibrant Namche bazaar, soaking in its lively atmosphere.

 Renjola Pass Trekking continues towards the ancient monastery along the Thame and Thamo Valley before arriving at the picturesque town of Lunden, nestled at 4350 meters.
 The following day marks the pinnacle of the adventure with the thrilling ascent to Renjola Pass at 5360 meters, offering unparalleled vistas of Mt.
-Everest, Lhotse, Makalu Cho Oyu, and Gokyo Lakes.
+Everest, Lhotse, Makalu, Cho Oyu, and Gokyo Lakes.

-Renjola Pass Trek journey concludes in Lukla, where you board a flight back to Kathmandu.
-This tentative 10-day itinerary includes region-specific pricing.
+The Renjola Pass Trek journey concludes in Lukla, where you board a flight back to Kathmandu.
+This tentative 12-day itinerary includes region-specific pricing.
 Rest assured, the trip is meticulously organized with your safety and enjoyment as top priorities, featuring experienced mountaineering guides and resilient porters to accompany you every step of the way.

 Thame Valley